 This summer, hundreds of families will get to try their hand at gardening—many for the first time—thanks to HealthPartners yumPower and the Minnesota State Horticultural Society.
-And two HealthPartners clinics are joining in the fun with their own community gardens!
+And four HealthPartners clinics are joining in the fun with their own community gardens!

 HealthPartners yumPower is the new sponsor of Garden-in-a-Box, which was created in 2008 by the Minnesota State Horticultural Society.
 The goal is to support low-income households in growing their own vegetables by supplying the materials, seeds and education they need to get started.